 - discussion and reflection activities around each of the tasks

 - creating a vocabulary list throughout the lesson sequence

-- TEEEC structuring (PDF 4.27MB)External link to form sophisticated paragraphing, working with the TEEEC scaffold provided
+- TEEEC structuring (PDF 4.3 MB) to form sophisticated paragraphing, working with the TEEEC scaffold provided

 - demonstrate a willingness to engage in composition tasks

 - explore performance opportunities presenting group works and phrases to the class around each choreographic form

 - exploring the process of composition and choreographic forms through the tasks below.